New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 Offshore Company - Having Offshore Operations

-For this article, we will refer to an offshore company as an entity that runs its main business activities outside the jurisdiction where it was incorporated, in this case, Hong Kong.
+In this context, an offshore company is one that runs its business activities outside the jurisdiction where it was incorporated – in this case, outside of Hong Kong.

 Onshore Company - Having Onshore Operations

-In contrast, an onshore company is an entity that conducts its main business activity inside the jurisdiction where it is incorporated.
+In contrast, an onshore company is a company that conducts its main business activity inside the jurisdiction where it is incorporated.

 Differences Between Offshore and Onshore

-A key difference between these operation models in Hong Kong is that an offshore company can apply for special status to be exempt from paying taxes.
+A key difference between offshore and onshore companies in Hong Kong is that an offshore company can apply for special status to be exempt from paying taxes.
 In contrast, an onshore company must pay taxes according to its taxable income.

 Contrary to popular belief, the term "offshore" is a status a company registered in Hong Kong can obtain.